-- SaturatedImage: An image only containing the calculated saturation visualized as a grayscale image. - HuedImage: An image only containing the calculated hue visualized as a grayscale image. - cnsImage: A contrast normalized Sobel image which is a Sobel image containing information about the direction.
-The angles are visualized with different colors (cf. Fig. 4.11b). - image: The image provided by the camera. - netThumbnail: A downscaled compressed version of the image. - binaryDebugImage: A binarized version of grayscale image.
-Provided by the module AutomaticHeadPitchCalibrator. - imagePatches: Image cutouts smaller than the full image, containing all channels (e.g. could be used to only use the information around specific points of interest). - corrected: Similar to image, but without the rolling shutter effects. - horizonAligned: Similar to image, but aligned to the horizon.
+- SaturatedImage: An image only containing the calculated saturation visualized as a grayscale image. - HuedImage: An image only containing the calculated hue visualized as a grayscale image. - CNSImage: A contrast normalized Sobel image which is a Sobel image containing information about the direction.
+The angles are visualized with different colors (cf. Fig. 4.10b). - image: The image provided by the camera. - imagePatches: Image cutouts smaller than the full image, containing all channels.
+Only available if a provider for such image patches is active.

+corrected: Similar to image, but without the rolling shutter effects.

+horizonAligned: Similar to image, but aligned to the horizon.